jackyzha0/portal/README.md

 # portal
 Zero-config peer-to-peer encrypted live folder syncing that respects your `.gitignore`.
 Not the 2007 video game.

-Built on top of the [Hypercore protocol](https://hypercore-protocol.org/) with emphasis on being zero-config, zero-manifest, and decentralized.
+Built on top of the [Hypercore protocol](https://hypercore-protocol.org/) with emphasis on being zero-config, secure, and decentralized.

 ## Demos
 <p align="center">